anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 Discovering and selecting an available service instance can become a design challenge in large networks with many redundant service announcements.

-Consider for example the common cade of allowing BRSKI registration in a network with many geographically spread out sites such as in enterprise,  industrial or building construction environments.
+Consider for example the common case of allowing BRSKI registration in a network with many geographically spread out sites such as in enterprise,  industrial or building construction environments.
 During initial bringup of such sites, Internet connectivity may be non-existing, or intermittant, and hence one or more